 - Freezer bags or strong garbage bags (do not use degradable bags)

 - Plastic packing tape

+- Labels

-- Freezer
+- Freezer.

-Locate a suitable freezer.
-If a large amount of material is required you may need to use a commercial freezing facility.
+Locate a suitable chest freezer that can reach -20 °C. If a large amount of material is required, you may need to use a commercial freezing facility.

-The object(s) should be left in the freezer for a minimum of 48 hours (if freezer is -20°C) during which time temperatures should remain constant.
+The object(s) should be left in a chest freezer for a minimum of 14 days) during which time -20°C temperatures should remain constant.